Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Baylor Performance Insights

-- The Bears are outscoring opponents by 23.5 points per game, with a +212 scoring differential overall.
-They put up 91.1 points per game (fourth in college basketball) and allow 67.6 per contest (106th in college basketball).
+- The Bears average 91.1 points per game (fourth in college basketball) while allowing 67.6 per outing (109th in college basketball).
+They have a +212 scoring differential overall and outscore opponents by 23.5 points per game.

 - Baylor wins the rebound battle by 10.7 boards on average.
-It records 40.0 rebounds per game, 53rd in college basketball, while its opponents grab 29.3.
+It collects 40 rebounds per game, which ranks 53rd in college basketball, while its opponents grab 29.3 per contest.

-- Baylor knocks down 9.1 three-pointers per game (58th in college basketball), 3.1 more than its opponents.
+- Baylor hits 9.1 three-pointers per game (62nd in college basketball) while shooting 43.2% from beyond the arc (second-best in college basketball).
+It is making 3.1 more threes per contest than its opponents, who drain 6 per game while shooting 28.7%.

+- The Bears' 112.7 points per 100 possessions on offense rank third in college basketball, and the 83.6 points they allow per 100 possessions rank 48th in college basketball.

+- The Spartans have a +68 scoring differential, topping opponents by 7.5 points per game.
+They're putting up 72.3 points per game, 242nd in college basketball, and are giving up 64.8 per outing to rank 47th in college basketball.

+- Michigan State pulls down 36.8 rebounds per game (183rd in college basketball), compared to the 36.2 of its opponents.

+- Michigan State connects on 5.4 three-pointers per game (330th in college basketball) at a 29.5% rate (315th in college basketball), compared to the 7.2 per outing its opponents make, shooting 30.8% from deep.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.